Tatsuya3327/substorm_prediction_submission/README.md

 In order to capture these brief moments when the substorm occurs, we wish to develop a system that is capable of predicting the onset of substorms ahead of time, similarly to that of a weather forecasting system, but for substorms of auroras.
 By analyzing historical data of magnetometer readings collected by satellites from NASA’s THESIS mission as well as aurora images taken by ground stations of the NASA THEMIS project near the Earth’s pole, our team aimed to studying patterns in the fluctuation of the Earth’s magnetic field and movements of the auroral arcs preceding the onset of substorms, to train a machine learning model to predict future onsets based.

 ## Data
 We combined time series magnetometer readings and features extracted from time series auroral images.
+We don't include CDF files due to their large sizes, but they are available at THEMIS project website of Space Science Laboratory at UC Berkeley[^2].

 ### Magnetometer data
 Readings of H, D, Z components of the magnetic field.
 We choose readings starting from t = 0, 15, 30, 45 mins etc. for 30 min intervals (3 second intervals).